ChampyTech/useful-apps/README.md

 <b>Quick navigation</b>: Use <b>Ctrl+F</b> (Windows/Linux/Chromebook) or <b>⌘+F</b> (Mac) to search through the collection and find exactly what you need.

+> [!NOTE]
-<b>Important note</b>: This site only includes downloadable applications and software that need to be installed on your device.
-For <b>browser-based tools and websites</b> that work instantly without downloads, check out <a href="https://champytech.github.io/useful-websites/">A Curated List of Useful Websites</a>.
+> This repository only includes downloadable applications and software that need to be installed on your device.
+For browser-based tools and websites that work instantly without downloads, check out [A Curated List of Useful Websites](https://champytech.github.io/useful-websites/).

 ## 🙏 Contributing